aljadan/react-native-vpn-detector/README.md

 ### 🧩 `useIsVpnActive`

-The `useIsVpnActive` hook provides a way to use the VPN connection status within a React component.
+The `useIsVpnActive` hook lets your component reactively track whether a VPN connection is active

 ```javascript
 import React from "react";